 SECTION I. ORGANIZATION OF COURTS AND SCOPE OF RULES

-The Vigo Superior Court shall be comprised of six (6) divisions as follows: Division One, Division Two, Division Four, Division Five, Division Six and Division Three, which also serves as the Vigo Circuit Court and Vigo Juvenile Court to which there is appointed a Juvenile Court Magistrate.
+The Vigo Superior Court shall be comprised of six (6) divisions as follows: Division One, Division Two, Division Four, Division Five, Division Six and Division Three, which also serves as the Vigo Circuit Court, Vigo Juvenile Court to which there is appointed a Juvenile Court Magistrate, and the Vigo Magistrate to which there is appointed a Magistrate.

 These rules apply to procedure and administration of all the Vigo Courts except: (1)where conflict with specific statutory provisions or the Rules of the Indiana Supreme Court, or (2)when the Court is conducting small claims proceedings, except as provided in LR84-TR55-16.

+(Proposed 8/1/25)

 SECTION II.
 CIVIL RULES OF PROCEDURE